Happy-Coding-Clans/vue-easytable/examples/src/docs/en/ve-table/footer-summary/virtual-scroll.md

 :::anchor Footer Width Virtual Scrolling

-:::demo Virtual scrolling is set in the table, and footer supports it automatically without additional configuration
+:::demo Virtual scrolling is set in the table, and footer supports it automatically without additional option

 ```html
 <template>